Who are you and what is the purpose of this notice?

 Do we transfer your Personal Data internationally?

-We do not normally transfer your personal data outside Gibraltar.
-We would only transfer your Personal Data if:
+We would only transfer your Personal Data outside Gibraltar if:

-and we will always ensure that the recipient country or organisation offers the same levels of protection to your Personal Data as the Gibraltar GDPR and the Data Protection Act 2004.
+and we will use reasonable endeavours to procure that the recipient country or organisation offers the same levels of protection to your Personal Data as the Gibraltar GDPR and the Data Protection Act 2004.

 How do you keep my information safe and secure?